ferrocene/ferrocene/src/macros.rst

 Expansion of :t:`[function-like macro]s` proceeds as follows:

 #. :dp:`fls_srtqkdceaz5t`
-   The :std:`proc_macro::TokenStream` of the :t:`macro invocation` is passed to the sole :t:`function parameter` of the :t:`macro implementation function`.
+   The :s:`TokenTree` of the :t:`macro invocation` is transformed into a corresponding :std:`proc_macro::TokenStream`.
-   The :std:`proc_macro::TokenStream` captures the :s:`DelimitedTokenTree`
-   without the outer :s:`[Delimiter]s`.

 #. :dp:`fls_mi92etjtpamu`
-   The :t:`macro implementation function` produces its :t:`output proc_macro::TokenStream`.
-It is a static error if the :t:`macro implementation function` fails to produce its output :std:`proc_macro::TokenStream`.
+   The :t:`macro implementation function` is called with the :std:`proc_macro::TokenStream` as its sole argument.
+It is a static error if the :t:`macro implementation function` call fails.

 #. :dp:`fls_n8beqlt54rhy`
-   The :t:`macro invocation` is replaced with the result of the :t:`macro transcriber`.
+   The :t:`macro invocation` is replaced with the returned :std:`proc_macro::TokenStream` of the :t:`macro implementation function` call.
 It is a static error if the result can not be parsed according to the expected expansion syntax of the context where the :t:`macro invocation` resides.
 The expected expansion syntax is as follows: